jaypipes/ghw/README.md

 memory (24GB physical, 24GB usable)
 ```

-You can disable warning programmatically using the `WithNullAlerter` option:
+You can disable warning programmatically using the `WithDisableWarnings` option:

 ```go